zeniafragaki/DSS-for-breast-cancer/Data.md

+# Data Source

 All medical data (images) was provided from archive of MEDISP LAB , Biomedical Engineering Department at University of West Attica.

+# Data Processing

+The MRI The images undergo automatic segmentation using thresholding and morphological operations to isolate relevant features.
+The segmented images are then combined into 1D feature vectors, which are stored alongside their respective tumor labels (e.g., "Benign" or "Cancer").
+The features are normalized using a standard scaler to ensure consistency in the data for machine learning models.
+The dataset is split into training and test sets, allowing for model training and evaluation.
+Several machine learning models, including Random Forest, SVM, KNN, Logistic Regression, and Decision Trees, are trained and evaluated through cross-validation.
+Model performance is assessed using accuracy scores, classification reports, and confusion matrices.